cenkozturrk/RabbitMQSample/README.md

 -The application was created on a single project.
 If you want to use the application, run the producer library and open the bin file of the application and run the consumer exe.

+-This way you can track both queues and exchanges tabs on cloudampq.

 -All exchange types implemented. => As Exchange types +Fanout
 +Topic